aspuru-guzik-group/selfies/README.md

 to use SELFIES as direct input into machine learning models, in particular in generative models, for the generation of outputs with high validity.

-The code presented here is a concrete application of SELIFES in chemistry, for the robust representation of molecule.
+The code presented here is a concrete application of SELFIES in chemistry, for the robust representation of molecule.
 We show the encoding and decoding of three molecules from various databases, and the generation of a new, random molecule with high semantical and syntactical validity.